Low-rank approximation of analytic kernels: Proof of the Main Theorem

 Now, for $g \in L_\mu^2(E)$, by Fubini's Theorem,

-Application of Fubini's Theorem is justified because the integrand is absolutely integrable on the compact set $E \times \Gamma$.
+Application of Fubini's Theorem is justified because the integrand is absolutely integrable on the compact set $E \times \Gamma$ (as $L_\mu^2(E) \subseteq L_\mu^1(E)$).
 From this we are led to the key factorisation of $\mathcal{K}$.
-But first we must define the appropriate spaces. \begin{definition} Let $U$ be an open subset of $\Chat$.
+But first we must define the appropriate spaces for the operators in this factorisation. \begin{definition} Let $U$ be an open subset of $\Chat$.
 The set $H(U)$ consists of all analytic functions $h$ on $U$ such that if $\infty \in U$ then $h(\infty) = 0$.
 Let $V$ be an arbitrary subset of $\Chat$.
 The set $H(V)$ consists of equivalence classes of functions (germs), each of which are members of $H(U)$ for some open set $U \supset V$. \end{definition} \begin{lemma} Let $K$ be as in Theorem \ref{thm:main}.
 Then

 where $\mathcal{K}'$ is as in Equation \eqref{eqn:K'} and $\mathcal{C}$ is the Cauchy transform

 \begin{proof} First we prove that $\mathcal{K}'$ and $\mathcal{C}$ map to and from the stated spaces.
 By differentiating under the integral sign, the Cauchy transform maps to an analytic function on $E'$.
 Furthermore, $\mu(E) < \infty$ (since $\mu$ is locally finite and $E$ is bounded).
 Therefore, $\lim_{z \to \infty} \mathcal{C}[g](z) = 0$, so $\mathcal{C} : L_\mu^2(E) \to H(F)$.